Online meeting etiquette to help keep our focus during meetings, please:

-- We request that you use a private room and a headset with a built in microphone.
+- We request that you use a private room whenever possible.
+A headset with a built in microphone is optimal, but not required.

 - We request that you turn off: phone ringers, notifications, alarms, noisy equipment.
-You may also need to turn off your video if your internet connection is slow.
+During the group, you may also need to turn off your video if your internet connection is slow.

 - If you are using an iPad, please stabilize the device or turn off the video when moving around.

-- Please do not email, web surf or work online during your meetings.
-Some people take notes, please mute your microphone if so.
+- Please do not use the chat function during the meeting.
+Do not email, web surf or work online during your meetings.
+Some people take notes, mute your microphone if so.

 - In general, it is helpful to mute your microphone when not speaking.